pherterich/outline/motivation.md

 More recently the deployment of sites such as [JupyterHub](https://jupyter.org/hub), [myBinder](https://gke.mybinder.org/) and [EGI notebooks](https://notebooks.egi.eu/hub/login) mean that notebooks can be deployed on a cloud and hence obviates issues with installed libraries.
 One potential result of this is that it would represent the easiest pathway for users to use cloud computing resources for research which could transform the use of such resources.
-It is important that initiatives such as EOSC become more aware of such initiatives at a policy level.
+It is important that frameworks such as EOSC become more aware of such initiatives at a policy level.